Anne Sullivan Macy: Teacher and American Heroine

 The parents of Helen Keller had been on a desperate search for someone who could help their afflicted child, who was growing bigger every day and more and more out of control.
 With no way to communicate with the six-year-old, she was wild and willful, and was wreaking havoc in the Keller household.
 In the summer of 1886, the Kellers wrote to Mr. Anagnos, director of the Perkins School, in the hopes that he might send someone to teach Helen.
 Mr. Anagnos asked Annie Sullivan if she would be willing to undertake the challenge, and she accepted.

 The twenty-one year old Anne Sullivan arrived at the Keller home in Tuscumbia, Alabama in March of 1887.
 She found that the family, not knowing what else to do, had been accustomed to giving in to Helen's tantrums, and as a result, she was badly spoiled and practically unteachable.
-The following clip from the 1962 film The Miracle Worker (which can be viewed in its entirety on youtube), with Ann Bancroft as Anne Sullivan and Patty Duke as Helen, shows the fierce resolve that Annie had to somehow tame this wild little girl so that she could put the miracle of language in her hands.
+The following clip from the 1962 film with Ann Bancroft as Anne Sullivan and Patty Duke as Helen, shows the fierce resolve that Annie had to somehow tame this wild little girl so that she could put the miracle of language in her hands.
+The Miracle Worker

 From "The Miracle Worker", 1962